popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     "Mt": _overall_rate
 }
 ```
-We should again add a citation for the mutation rate and then edit the _mutation_rate dict that was templated for us:
+We should also add a citation for the mutation rate:

 ```
 _Ag1000G = stdpopsim.Citation(